Android-PowerUser/Test/README.md

 ### Google Crawler Bug

-Due to a bug in the Google crawler that occurs when a repo is switched from private to public, you cannot find Screen Operator via Google search, but only via Bing and Yahoo.
+Due to a bug in the Google crawler that occurs when a repo is switched from private to public, you cannot find Screen Operator via Google search, but via Bing and Yahoo.

 ### Help with development